-When Joseph Dyson junior was thirteen years of age he would also have been present when his uncle Andrew entered his father’s home on the corner of William and Murray Streets and proceeded to beat up his grandfather.
+When Joseph Dyson, junior, was just thirteen years of age he would have been present when his uncle Andrew entered his father’s home on the corner of William and Murray Streets and proceeded to beat up his grandfather.
 Old James Dyson had lived with them for a few years now.
 A man named Barker separated Andrew “Drewy” Dyson from his father.
-Drewy then went out into the street to hurl instead abuse of the verbal kind the gathering crowd.
-Finally, he returned inside the house and vented his frustrations on a small dog before the police arrived to haul him away.
+Drewy then went out into the street to hurl, instead, abuse of the verbal kind at the gathering crowd.
+Finally, he returned inside the house and vented his frustrations on a small dog, before the police arrived to haul him away.

-All things considered, its not that strange that Joseph Dyson Junior might have had a jaundiced view of certain members of his family…
+All things considered, its not that strange that Joseph Dyson, hunior, might now have a jaundiced view of certain sections of his family…

 Scholastically he resembled his father.
 They both went to the same Perth Boy’s School, and were awarded similar prizes for their academic achievements.
 Back when they were all much younger, he and several of his aunts and uncles (many younger than he) had all marched together as school children for a parade celebrating the Queen’s Silver Jubilee (1879).

-By 1888, the year his grandfather died, Joseph (aged 16) was playing Australian Rules football for a Perth team.
+By 1888, the year his grandfather died, Joseph (then 16) played Australian Rules football for a Perth team.
 In 1890 he was a member of a team called the “Pearlers”.
-Their captain was a lad only a year younger than Dyson called Strutt.
-Arthur Ernest Strutt had come from Melbourne, Victoria, to the west in 1885 with his widowed mother and several other siblings.
+Their captain was a lad only a year younger than he, by the name of Strutt.
+Arthur Ernest Strutt came from Melbourne, Victoria, to the west in 1885 with his widowed mother and several other siblings.
 He had a young sister, then aged twelve, called Jessie.

-But Joseph junior was just as capable of being an idiot as any other member of his family.
-On the same day (11 May 1891) Uncle Drewy fronted court yet again, this time for nearly running down a clergyman, Joseph and a friend were before the same magistrate for allegedly firing a gun near a policeman.
-Fortunately for Joseph, this was his first and last offence.
-Soon he would have a very strong motivation for keeping his nose clean.
+Joseph junior, was just as capable of being an idiot as any other member of his family.
+On 11 May 1891 Uncle Drewy fronted the magistrate yet again, for another matter (this time for nearly running down a clergyman in his cart).
+The same day Joseph and a young friend appeared before the same magistrate for allegedly firing a gun in the street near a policeman.
+Fortunately for Joseph, this would his first and last appearance on the wrong side of a court room.
+Soon, he would have a very strong motivation for keeping his nose clean.